bikeshaving/crank/website/guides/05-async-components.md

 })();
 ```

 When a Crank renderer runs a component which returns a promise, the rendering process becomes asynchronous as well.
-Concretely, this means that `renderer.render` call will return a promise which fulfills when all async components in the element tree have fulfilled at least once, and that no actual DOM updates will be triggered until this happens.
+Concretely, this means that `renderer.render` calls with async components in the tree will return a promise which fulfills when all async components in the element tree have fulfilled, and no actual DOM updates will be triggered until this happens.

 ### Concurrent updates
 Because async function components can be rerendered while they are still pending, Crank implements a couple rules to make concurrent updates predictable and performant: